 These scholarship opportunities are available to students in the Opus College of Business.
+Applications and more information will be posted as it becomes available.
 For more information about additional scholarships and financial aid, see Undergraduate Financial Aid.

 Association of Finance Professionals: ($3,000) awarded to a student majoring in finance with a GPA of 3.25 or higher and an interest in a career in treasury or the financial management field.
 Qualified applicants of junior standing will be invited to apply in the spring of their junior year.
 The scholarship is applied to the awarded student’s senior year.